jdaigle/jdaigle.github.io/_posts/2015-12-03-search-for-ultimate-dev-laptop.md

 layout: post
 ---

+Update #1: [I've written another short article]({% post_url 2016-04-12-all-about-the-pentiums %}) (dated 2016-04-12) comparing the latest models, focusing on the processor specs.
+But I'm still waiting for the MacBook Pro refresh.

 Some say it's a futile quest.
 But I'm going to try anyway.
 I'm going to find (or at least pick) the perfect laptop for software development.

 I'm currently writing this article from a 2013-era Lenovo ThinkPad W530.
 And it is a beast.
 It's actually quite a performant laptop with a decent keyboard and screen.
 But it's big and it's heavy.
 Even the latest W-series models are just too big.
 I put this laptop in the class of "desktop-replacement" instead of "portable" - it's not one I would choose for myself or, frankly, recommend.